> Puranic Events

 Granting of Boon: Sri Vishnu was pleased and told sage Kashyapa to ask for a boon.
 Sage Kashyapa asked the boon that He (Vishnu) be born as their son and help the devas to overcome the asuras.
 Sri Vishnu bestowed the boon and was born as their son Vamana.

 go to top

-Penance of king Bhagiratha - from Valmiki Ramayana:
+Penance of king Bhagiratha and descent of river Ganga - from Valmiki Ramayana:

 Valmiki Ramayana (Bala Kanda 35): Sri Rama hearing about descent of Ganga: While Sri Rama was going from Siddhashrama to Mithila with sage Vishwamitra and other sages, He camped at the bank of river Ganga and heard the story of the descent of river Ganga from Vishwamitra.
 Covering many earlier incidents, sage Vishwamitra finally came to the penance of king Bhagiratha.